DannieBGoode/criptomo/_posts/2022-12-10-qué-son-los-zk-snarks-1.md

 layout: post
 published: true
 netlifycms: true
-title: Qué son los zk-snarks
+title: What are zk-snarks
 date: 2022-12-10T23:23:49.732Z
-description: Zk-SNARKs es una tecnología de criptografía utilizada para verificar la integridad de información sin necesidad de revelar la información en sí
+description: Zk-SNARKs are used to verify the integrity of information without revealing the information itself.
 tags:
   - altcoins
   - technology